Vigilant001/Codecademy_Web_API/Codecademy_WebAPI_Notes.md

+# SECTION 1

 # Javascript Basics
 ** Strings, Console log, Math Operators, Increments, Literals, Typeof **

+Notes on Javascript: There are seven basic types of Javascript: string, number, boolean, null, undefined, symbol and object.
+We learn about objects in section 3.

 ```javascript

     console.log('Teaching the world how to code'.length);